kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 How this is implemented is a detail of the particular container runtime in use.

-It is possible to request ports on the `Node` itself which forward to your `Pod` (called host-ports), but this is reduced to a very niche operation.
+It is possible to request ports on the `Node` itself which forward to your `Pod` (called host ports), but this is a very niche operation.
 How that forwarding is implemented is also a detail of the container runtime.
-The `Pod` itself is blind to the existence or non-existence of host-ports.
+The `Pod` itself is blind to the existence or non-existence of host ports.

 ## How to implement the Kubernetes networking model